johnno1962/ApportablePlugin/README.md

 Run the applpication using "Apportable/Load" and edit the file "INRoseView.m" and type ^X to see how changing the various hard coded values affects the displayed appearance.
 This will open a window to "just_attach" to the process to load the changes using gdb commands.
-Do not close this window if you want to make subseqent changes as patching only works in the just debug/attach window opened.
+Do not close this window if you want to make subseqent changes as patching only works in the first debug/attach window opened.

 ### MIT License